 Should I have my bird's wings clipped?

-The goal of a wing clip is for birds to be able to flutter to the floor, not to produce a bird who will free-fall or crash to the ground potentially hurting himself.
-After a few attempts at flight, they will quickly learn they are unable to go anywhere.
-Some birds are less brazen or cocky, or cheeky with their wings clipped and tend to be more reliant on the owner and less aggressive.
-Wing clipping is commonly used when owners are trying to train their bird to step on to a hand or to move from place to place.
+The goal of a wing clip is to allow birds to flutter to the floor, not free-fall or crash to the ground, potentially hurting themselves.
+After a few attempts at flight, they will quickly learn they are unable to go far.
+Some birds are less brazen or cheeky with their wings clipped, tending to be more reliant on the owner and less aggressive.
+Wing clipping is commonly used when owners are trying to train their bird to step on to a hand or to move from place to place, as the bird becomes less independent and more accepting of hand training.

 Is wing clipping cruel?

-Different people have different opinions on this, and what is right for one bird may not be right for another.
-Safety for the bird in its environment must be the prime consideration.
-A clipped bird will still flap his wings while holding onto the perch or cage for exercise, and they are able to climb and walk anywhere.
-Flights into ceiling fans, windows, and mirrors or out open windows or doors are avoidable with a wing clip, so this simple procedure may actually save birds’ lives.
+Different people have different opinions about wing clipping, and what is right for one bird may not be right for another.
+The prime consideration must be safety for the bird in its environment.
+A clipped bird will still flap its wings while holding onto the perch or cage for exercise, and they can climb and walk anywhere.
+However, with a proper wing trim, you can keep your bird from flying into ceiling fans, windows, and mirrors, or out open windows or doors, so this simple procedure could save your bird’s life.

 How are wings clipped?

-There are many ways to clip a bird's wings and numerous opinions about the pros and cons of each method.
-Opinions vary regarding how many feathers are cut and how short they should be.
-Typically, the outermost five to six (primary) feathers are trimmed about halfway from the base of the feather to the tip.
-The feathers closer to the body (secondary feathers) should not be clipped, and no feathers should be clipped shorter than midway from base to tip.
+There are many ways to clip a bird's wings and many opinions about the advantages and disadvantages of each method.
+Opinions vary on how many feathers are cut and how short they should be.
+Typically, the outermost five to six (primary) feathers are trimmed about halfway between the base and the tip of the feather.
+The feathers closer to the body (secondary feathers) should not be clipped, and no feathers should be clipped shorter than halfway from base to tip.

 Can I do it myself?